Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Chromium tips

-To further understand the role of the etch voltage, we obtain a potentiostatic polarization ($I$--$V$) curve for our given setup, shown in Fig.~\ref{Fig3} (solid line).
+To further understand the role of the etch voltage, we obtained a potentiostatic polarization ($I$--$V$) curve for our given setup, shown in Fig.~\ref{Fig2}(c) (solid line).
 A minimum of $\sim$2 V corresponding to the negative cell potential is required to drive a measurable reaction current.
 Above this threshold, the current rises approximately linearly with voltage, up to 15 V. Unlike previous reports on W tips,~\cite{Ibe_JVSTA_1990, Oliva_RSI_1996} we do not observe any saturation or upturn in the current that may be indicative of competing or secondary reactions.
-Fig.~\ref{Fig3} also depicts average etch times (circles) for the voltage settings used in Fig.~\ref{Fig2}(c), which are faster with increasing current, as expected.
-Below 5 V, the reaction proceeds more slowly than the lowering of the solution meniscus by evaporation.
-In light of Figs.~\ref{Fig2}(c) and ~\ref{Fig3}, we postulate that the voltage primarily sets the etch rate via the current.
+Figure~\ref{Fig2}(c) also depicts average etch times (circles) for the voltage settings used in Fig.~\ref{Fig2}(a), which are faster with increasing current.
+Taken together, Fig.~\ref{Fig2} suggests that for Cr tips, larger voltages may be used to decrease etch times without affecting tip sharpness or inducing additional reactions.